CEGEP: Language

-Students can attend either a French-language or English-language cégep.
+Students can attend either a French-language or English-language CEGEP.
 There are significantly more French CEGEPs than English ones; only five public colleges (plus a couple of private ones) are in English, with all the remainder being French.
 The English-language CEGEPs are particularly popular among immigrants and English-speaking Quebecers.
-In response, the Quebec government is capping their enrollments, although there is concern that they will become elite institutions, and that Quebecers will increasingly seek higher education outside the province.
+As this conflicts with the Quebec government's goal of promoting French language education, it is capping their enrolments.
+This move has created concerns from the English language education sector that Quebecois will increasingly seek higher education outside the province, with Quebec employers voicing concerns that this will reduce the amount of labour to which they have access.
+Dawson student union voiced the view that English-language universities in Quebec will become elitist institutions, and that this would not be a positive development.